allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 * __MIS_Status__: This is the target variable that we are interested in.
 I choose to convert the variable to a Boolean type variable __Default__ where 1=CHGOFF and 0=PIF.

-* __Currency_Variables__:  The original data variables with type = 'Currency' are formated in the accounting convention with "$" and "," separators.
+* __Currency_Variables__:  The original data variables with type = 'Currency' are formatted in the accounting convention with "$" and "," separators.
 These are converted to the float data type.

 * __SBA Guaranteed Portion__:  The original dataset contains the gross loan amount and the SBA guaranteed amount.
 I choose to divide the latter by the former to obtain a new variable __SBA_g__ which is the percent of loan that is guanranteed by SBA.
 It is a variable with values between 0 and 1.